burlachenkok/exploring-python3/python3-note.md

   dumpbin /headers "C:\Program Files\python3.9\lib\site-packages\numpy\.libs\libopenblas.XWYDX2IKJW2NMTWSFYNGFUWKQU3LYTCZ.gfortran-win_amd64.dll" | grep headers
   ```

-## Profiling Python Process with Tools Available in Operation Systems: Linux OS
+## Profiling Python Process with Tools Available in Operating Systems: Linux OS

 The close-by concepts in terms of userspace application are presented in Linux OS with slightly changed terminology:

 > **Two most important types of memory for profiling applications:**
 >
-> * Current resident set size (VmRSS) - is analogous to Windows OS Working set and represents allocated memory from DRAM for your application.
+> * Current resident set size (VmRSS) - is analogous to Windows OS Working set and represents allocated memory from DRAM for your application and is not swapped out to the disk.
+So it only includes the portion of the memory that is currently resident in physical RAM.
 >
-> * Current virtual memory size (VmSize) - is currently allocated memory for your process.
+> * Current virtual memory size (VmSize) - is currently allocated virtual memory for your process.
+It includes all the memory that the process can access, including both the physical RAM and swap space.

+[FROM HERE]

-To obtain this information in Linux OS after launching your Python interpreter:
+To obtain information about this metrics in Linux OS firslty you should launch interpreter:
 ```python
 import numpy
 ```

-To obtain information about memory consumed by this process if your Python interpreter is only one Python interpreter currently running in the system then just call:
+Next, to obtain information about memory consumed by this process if your Python interpreter is only one Python interpreter currently running in the system then just call:
 ```bash
 cat /proc/$(pidof python)/status
 ```

-Next To find out which shared libraries a process is currently using, we can list the
-contents of the corresponding Linux-specific files you can make:
+To find out which shared libraries a process is currently using, we can list the contents of the corresponding Linux-specific files you can make:
 ```bash
 cat /proc/$(pidof python)/maps
 ```